-The data collection was carried out on permanent sample plots from 2010 to 2016 (Table 1).
-Two increment cores were extracted from living trees (then we used for the measurement only one core without rotten parts and other damages) and one core from dead trees at the breast height.
+- The data collection was carried out on permanent sample plots from 2010 to 2016 (Table 1).
+Two increment cores were extracted from living trees (then we used the one with the highest number of tree rings) and one core from dead trees at the breast height.
 In addition, in SSA discs from dead trees were collected (one disc per tree).
-Together we used 169 wood samples (149 cores and 20 discs) from 169 trees: 45 for SSA, 77 for CSA and 47 for NSA.
+Together we collected 156 wood samples (136 cores and 20 discs) from 156 trees.
 In the laboratory, all tree-ring samples were mounted, dried and progressively sanded to a fine polish until individual tracheids within annual rings were visible under the microscope according to standard dendrochronological procedures (Fritts, 1976; Cook and Kairiukstis, 1990).
-The cores were measured using the semi-automatic Velmex measuring system (Velmex, Inc.,
+The cores were measured - 120 using the semi-automatic Velmex measuring system (Velmex, Inc., Bloomfield, NY, USA) with a precision of 0.001 mm.
+We firstly cross-dated ring-sequences visually and consequently the COFECHA program (Holmes, 1983) was used to check the accuracy of the cross-dated measurements.
+To remove non-climatic and tree-age related growth trends, individual series were detrended prior to standardization using ARSTAN (Cook, 1985) with age-dependent spline smoothing.
+For precipitation reconstruction we used residual chronologies.